Frequently Asked Questions

 What is the deal with the presentation reception?

 Part of the requirement for the artist residency is to attend a presentation reception.
-This is a casual event held in my home and attended by friends of mine wherein the artist resident(s) are the ‘featured guest’.
-Think of it as a laid-back house party, in your honor.
-There will be food and drink, interesting people and conversation and the hope that you will take a moment to share some of your work and talk about it a bit.
-Not in a formal way but in a casual way with some supportive people.
+This is a casual event held in my home attended by supportive friends and guests with the artist resident(s) as the ‘featured guest’.
+Think of it as a house party, in your honor.
+There will be food and drink, interesting people and conversation and the hope that you will share some of your work and talk about it.
+The presentation can be as formal or as casual as you decide it to be.
+Talks, lecture, Q&A and workshops are all appropriate styles.
+Maybe a combination of them.
 It’s meant to be a fun, interesting and engaging evening, not a pressured one.

 What are the lodging facilities?